The latest Monetary Policy Committee (MPC) minutes from June have indicated that further QE measures are likely to be implemented in July.

 It was also revealed that the MPC is increasing concerned about lending constraints on businesses impacting the chances for growth in the economy.

-BUSINESS FINANCE FACT - In February 2013, there were almost 43,000 invoice finance clients in the UK using either factoring or invoice discounting facilities.
+BUSINESS FINANCE FACT - In February 2013, there were almost 43,000 invoice finance clients in the UK using either invoice factoring or invoice discounting facilities.